MichalLytek/type-graphql/docs/bootstrap.md

 There are also other options related to advanced features like [authorization](./authorization.md) or [validation](./validation.md) - you can read about them in docs.

-To make `await` work, we need to wrap it in async function.
+To make `await` work, we need to declare it as an async function.
 Example of `main.ts` file:

 ```typescript
 import { buildSchema } from "type-graphql";